pi-apps/pi-platform-docs/platform_API.md

   "identifier": string, // The payment identifier "user_uid": string, // The user's app-specific ID "amount": number, // The payment amount
-  "reason": string, // A string provided by the developer, shown to the user "metadata": Object, // An object provided by the developer for their own usage "to_address": string, // The recipient address of the blockchain transaction "created_at": string, // The payment's creation timestamp
+  "memo": string, // A string provided by the developer, shown to the user "metadata": Object, // An object provided by the developer for their own usage "to_address": string, // The recipient address of the blockchain transaction "created_at": string, // The payment's creation timestamp